wellcomecollection/docs/rfcs/041-miro-data-changes/README.md

     suppress_image(image_id, message="We were asked to take these images down; see email from John Smith on 18 May 2021")
 ```

+These functions will send a message to the Miro updates topic, so the record gets re-transformed by the Miro transformer.

 ### Worked example

 Suppose we have the following Miro record: